setzler/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Assistant Professor of Economics, Pennsylvania State University.
+The Stumpf Early Career Assistant Professor of Economics at Pennsylvania State University.

 Faculty Research Fellow in Labor Studies, NBER.